- Blood cancer

 Antibodies, paraproteins and myeloma

-Plasma cells normally make antibodies which are made of two different kinds of protein: heavy chains and light chains.
-An antibody is shaped like a ‘Y’, with two ‘heavy chains’ and two ‘light chains’.
+Plasma cells normally produce antibodies, which are made of two different kinds of protein: heavy chains and light chains.
+An antibody is shaped like a 'Y', with two heavy chains and two light chains.

 What causes myeloma?

-With myeloma, there are no clear causes but there are some things which can increase your risk.
+Over 5,000 people are diagnosed with myeloma each year in the UK.
+There are no clear causes, but there are some things which can increase your risk.
 Here’s what we do know:

-People who get myeloma are usually in their 70s or older.
+The likelihood of developing myeloma rises as you get older, with 95% of cases diagnosed in people aged over 50.
 It’s very rare for people under 40 to get myeloma.
 Myeloma doesn’t affect children.

-A parent, child, brother or sister of a myeloma patient is two or three times more likely to develop myeloma than other people.
+A parent, child, brother or sister of someone with myeloma is two or three times more likely to develop myeloma than other people.
 However, the risk for any person is still very low.

-People from an African-Caribbean background are roughly two times more likely to get myeloma compared to people from other backgrounds; we don’t know exactly why.
+People of African-Caribbean origin are roughly twice as likely as other races to get myeloma – we don’t know exactly why.

-Sometimes, small clones of plasma cells develop and produce a low amount of paraprotein but you have no other features of myeloma.
-This is called monoclonal gammopathy of unknown significance (MGUS).
+Sometimes, small identical copies (clones) of plasma cells develop and produce a low amount of paraprotein but there are no other features of myeloma.
+This is called monoclonal gammopathy of undetermined significance (MGUS).

-MGUS is quite a common condition which affects about 5% of people in the UK.
-In itself it’s harmless and causes no obvious damage, so no treatment is needed and people aren’t routinely screened for it.
+MGUS is quite a common condition which affects about three in a hundred people (3%) over the age of 50 in the UK.
+It's generally harmless and causes no obvious damage, so no treatment is needed and people aren’t routinely screened for it.

-People with MGUS have a higher risk of developing myeloma – around 1% of people with MGUS go on to develop myeloma per year.
+People with MGUS have a higher risk of developing myeloma – around one in a hundred people with MGUS (1%) go on to develop myeloma each year.

 Anyone with MGUS will have regular blood and urine tests, to make sure it’s not progressing.